ShixiangWang/gcap/README.md

-In a nutshell, **gcap** provides an end-to-end workflow for predicting circular amplicon (also known as ecDNA, extra-chromosomal DNA ) in gene level with machine learning approach, then classifying cancer samples into different focal amplification (fCNA) types, based on input from WES (tumor-normal paired BAM) data, allele specific copy number data (e.g., results from [ASCAT](https://github.com/VanLoo-lab/ascat) or [Sequenza](https://cran.r-project.org/package=sequenza)), or even absolute integer copy number data (e.g., results from [ABSOLUTE](https://software.broadinstitute.org/cancer/cga/absolute)).
+In a nutshell, **gcap** provides an end-to-end workflow for predicting circular amplicon (also known as ecDNA, extra-chromosomal DNA ) in gene level with machine learning approach, then classifying cancer samples into different focal amplification (fCNA) types, based on input from WES (tumor-normal paired BAM, with corresponding `.bai` index files) data, allele specific copy number data (e.g., results from [ASCAT](https://github.com/VanLoo-lab/ascat) or [Sequenza](https://cran.r-project.org/package=sequenza)), or even absolute integer copy number data (e.g., results from [ABSOLUTE](https://software.broadinstitute.org/cancer/cga/absolute)).
 The former two data sources are preferred as input of **gcap** .